Why Is No One Reading My Blogs?

-But even if you’ve done the right steps and have started your blogging website, you might still fall into the issue of not having enough viewers.
+However, even if you have done the right steps and have started your blogging website, you would have still fallen into the issue of not having enough viewers.

-Add visuals to supplement your articles such as royalty free stock images or adding some images of your own to keep them fresh and easy to remember.
+Providing sub-headings to categorize your paragraphs is an excellent way to make them feel that they're progressing in what they're reading instead of reading one lengthy article.
+Add visuals to supplement your articles such as royalty-free stock images or adding some photos of your own to keep them fresh and easy to remember.

 Search Engine Optimization